 Step 4: Export important messages conversations.

-We try to make Decipher TextMessage as robust as possible, but I still think it's smart to save important conversations in a more-general format.
+We love Decipher TextMessage, but I still think it's smart to save important conversations in a program independent format.
 Decipher TextMessage can export conversations in HTML, plain-text, and csv formats.

 The HTML export is great for conversations with photos and other attachments.
 Just about every computer has a good web browser, and the HTML file export leverages your browser to display an iPhone-like rendering of your conversation.